One thing is certain: thanks to vaccines, travel will eventually become a lot easier in 2021 than in 2020.

 Mid-range Budget: $65 a day

-Costa Rica is clearly the star tourist destination in Central America, known for its abundant wildlife and highly developed eco-tourism.
-But if you ask me, Guatemala deserves consideration as well.
-It may not have nearly as developed a tourism industry, though its landscapes have a wow-factor that few countries can match.
+In Central America, Costa Rica tends to get the most attention as a tourist destination thanks to its bundant wildlife and highly developed eco-tourism.
+But if you ask me, Guatemala deserves strong consideration as well.
+It may not be quite as developed, though its landscapes have a wow-factor that few countries can match.

 Hidden in its northern jungles are the Mayan temples of Tikal, a stunning sight especially at sunrise.
 Equally breathtaking is the highland lake of Atitlan in the south, ringed by volcanoes and quaint villages where the pace of life is delightfully slow.
 And don’t miss Semuc Champey, a great place to explore river caves by candlelight and swim through cascading pools in the jungle.